Judgement Day (Lovebites album): Background

 Five months after the release of their third EP, Glory, Glory, to the World, bassist, leader and co-founder Miho left Lovebites on August 17, 2021, and the band temporarily suspended all activities.
 They accepted auditions for a new bass player between April 2 and May 24, 2022.
 Guitarist and keyboardist Miyako later said there was no way they were going to continue simply utilizing a support musician.
 It took the members several days to sort through the nearly 250 people who applied.
 Vocalist Asami said if they were only looking for technical proficiency, they could have recruited one of their many acquaintances in the music industry, but they wanted someone with that "extra something".
 According to Asami, the final decision was unanimous amongst the members and their staff.
 Lovebites revealed Fami as their new bassist on October 21, 2022, via a studio performance video on YouTube.

 The other members of Lovebites had already completed recording Judgement Day by this time.
 Miyako said she had been writing songs since winter 2021.
 Out of the 20 demos they had for the album, four of the selected songs are her compositions.
 The band truly started working on the album at the beginning of 2022.
+Both guitarists recorded their parts at home using Waves GTR, before re-amping in the studio.
+Miyako used a Dean Icon guitar, re-amped mainly using a Peavey Misha Mansoor amplifier, and is panned to the right channel.
+Midori used an ESP E-II Horizon guitar, reamped with a Diezel Herbert amplifier (except on "My Orion"), and is panned to the left.
 Miyako noted how recording the bass last was quite unusual.
 As soon as Fami was made a member, the guitarist sent her the digital data for the 10 songs on the album and asked her to record the bass parts in the following 2–3 weeks.
 Although Miyako had included bass on at least some of the demos, Fami significantly changed phrases.
 Fami admitted she is still a novice to heavy metal, and both Asami and guitarist Midori said with Judgement Day they wanted to create a work that showed people that, despite the lineup change, the band's sound and commitment to metal would remain unaffected.
 Asami also said she wanted to show both evolution and innovation.

 Like all of their releases, it was mixed by Mikko Karmila and mastered by Mika Jussila at Finnvox Studios in Helsinki, Finland.
 Also returning, The EasyRabbit CreArtions, a duo of Spanish artists David López Gómez and Carlos Vincente León, provided the cover art.
-It features a wolf sprinting between the sun and the moon, while clutching scales that weigh good and evil within its jaws.
+It features a wolf sprinting between the Sun and the Moon, while clutching scales that weigh good and evil within its jaws.
 The wolf, which appears on all but the band's debut release, symbolizes that by playing the non-mainstream genre of heavy metal Lovebites are a "lone wolf" in the music scene.